peteroupc/peteroupc.github.io/random.md

 <a id=Hash_Functions></a>
 ## Hash Functions

-A seemingly random number can be generated from arbitrary data using a _hash function_.

 A _hash function_ is a function that takes an arbitrary input of any size (such as an array of 8-bit bytes or a sequence of characters) and returns an output with a fixed number of bits.
 That output is also known as a _hash code_.<sup>[**(30)**](#Note30)</sup>.
 The individual bits of a hash code can serve as random numbers, or the hash code can serve as the seed for a PRNG that, in turn, [**generates random numbers**](https://peteroupc.github.io/randomfunc.html) in the desired way.

 Useful properties of some hash functions include&mdash;